Finance

 According to a review of the 2018 Annual Reports, the Securities and Exchange Commission (SEC) pursued significant enforcement actions.
 They recovered $794 million for investors harmed by non-compliant firms and individuals.
 Additionally, the SEC secured judgments and orders totaling over $3.945 billion in penalties against these wrongdoers.
 Furthermore, the Financial Industry Regulatory Authority (FINRA) also imposed regulatory fines in 2018, reaching $61 million.

-How Important Financial Compliance and Risk Assessment Are
+How Important Financial Compliance and Risk Management Are

 A 2023 Deloitte report estimates that compliance costs, which often include risk management activities, can range from 2-5% of a company’s total revenue.